 There are now more legally held guns in Scotland than there have been for at least 10 years, according to the Scottish Government’s latest annual figures, released on 11 May

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.The statistics show the number of firearms and shotgun certificates issued in Scotland in 2008, as well as the number of guns held on each certificate.

 The key findings of the report showed there were 26,416 firearms certificates issued in 2008, an increase of one per cent from the previous year.
 The number of firearms listed on certificates was 69,481, an increase of four per cent from 2007.
 The number of shotgun certificates held at the end of 2008 was 50,022, an increase of two per cent from last year and the number of shotguns held on certificates was 137,881, which is three per cent higher than in 2007.